MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-monitor.md

 ### **Create email alerts**

-Once you've attached your server to Azure Monitor, you can use the intelligent hyperlinks within the Settings > Monitoring and alerts page to navigate to the Azure Portal.
+Once you've attached your server to Azure Monitor, you can use the intelligent hyperlinks within the Settings > Monitoring and alerts page to navigate to the Azure portal.
 Windows Admin Center automatically enables performance counters to be collected, so you can easily [create a new alert](/azure/azure-monitor/platform/alerts-log) by customizing one of many pre-defined queries, or writing your own.

-### **Get a consolidated view across multiple servers **
+### **Get a consolidated view across multiple servers**

 If you onboard multiple servers to a single Log Analytics workspace within Azure Monitor, you can get a consolidated view of all these servers from the [Virtual Machines Insights solution](/azure/azure-monitor/insights/vminsights-overview) within Azure Monitor.
 (Note that only the Performance and Maps tabs of Virtual Machines Insights for Azure Monitor will work with on-premises servers – the health tab functions only with Azure VMs.)
 To view this in the Azure portal, go to Azure Monitor > Virtual Machines (under Insights), and navigate to the "Performance" or "Maps" tabs.